-The cost of each algorithm consists of I/O cost (by charging 2ms for each node access) and CPU cost (assumed zero for the optimal algorithm).
-The naïve algorithm was at least 20 times slower4 than our algorithm for all settings so we exclude it from figures to better illustrate the comparison of our algorithm with the optimal algorithm.
-In Fig. 23 and Fig. 24, we compare the cost of our algorithm with the cost of optimal algorithm for different ranges, different number of objects and varying speed.
+20 times slower than our algorithm for all settings so we exclude it from figures to better illustrate the comparison of our algorithm with the optimal algorithm.

+In Fig. 25 and Fig. 26, we compare the cost of our algorithm with the cost of the optimal algorithm for different ranges, different number of objects and varying speed.
 The performance of our algorithm is close to the optimal algorithm.
-Main cost for our proposed approach is the I/O cost which is very close to the I/O cost of the optimal solution.
+The main cost for our proposed approach is the I/O cost which is very close to the I/O cost of the optimal solution.
 This shows that the overhead of computing the safe zone is very small compared to the cost of the range query.

-B. Effectiveness of safe zone and verification of the theoretical analysis
+7.2 Verification of the theoretical analysis

-First, we study the probability of escape and verify the theoretical results obtained.
+First, we study the escape probability and verify the theoretical results obtained.
 In our experiments, the escape probability of a query is computed by dividing the number of times it leaves the safe zone by the total number of movements recorded.
 We record the movement every second and check whether the query lies within the safe zone or not.
-Fig. 25 and Fig. 26 compare the escape probabilities with the theoretical results for different values of different parameters.
-Please note that Fig. 26 corresponds to the experiments run on the real data and it is evident that the theoretical results are accurate even on the real data.
+Fig. 27 and Fig. 28 compare the escape probabilities with the theoretical results for different values of different parameters.
+Please note that Fig. 28 corresponds to the experiments run on the real data and it is evident that the theoretical results are accurate even on the real data.